AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ## Discussion board

 The Discussion Board feature allows learners to view the course discussions.
 As an admin, you have the ability to delete any comments as needed.
-Admins can enable this option under course settings.
+Administrators can enable this option under course settings.

 ## Course moderation {#coursemoderation}